-NOTE: TO BE CONSIDERED FOR THIS VACANCY, ALL APPLICANTS MUST APPLY ONLINE AT LINK PROVIDED
+NOTE: TO BE CONSIDERED FOR THIS VACANCY, ALL APPLICANTS MUST APPLY AT EXTERNAL LINK PROVIDED

 Graduation from high school or equivalent.
 Successful completion of a pre-employment physical examination and criminal history background check are required prior to employment.